airborne-commando/OPSEC-OSINT-Tools/README.md

 > 🔍 Why It Matters:
 > This is a quick, non-intrusive way to validate if an email is active on Google’s ecosystem, especially helpful when vetting aliases, burner accounts, or verifying user identities in investigations (Forensic OSINT, 2025)."

+> [!NOTE]
+>
+> Rate Limits: Tools like Google-FU may trigger blocks—use proxies/VPNs.
+>
+> Legality: Avoid scraping private data (e.g., Facebook pro) without consent.

 4. **Geolocation**:
    - Use **Google Maps Street View** to verify addresses/landmarks from other tools (e.g., ClustrMaps).
    - Use birds eye view in [bing maps](https://www.bing.com/maps)
    - use [google earth](https://earth.google.com/web/) for a detailed view.

-5. **OPSEC Notes**:
-   - **Rate Limits**: Tools like Google-FU may trigger blocks—use proxies/VPNs.
-   - **Legality**: Avoid scraping private data (e.g., Facebook pro) without consent.

-6. **Bio-metric Analysis**: You can supplement your bio-metric analytics with these tools by extracting the results from:
+5. **Bio-metric Analysis**: You can supplement your bio-metric analytics with these tools by extracting the results from:
  - faceonlive.com (3 or 4 search limit, may need TOR)
  - lenso.ai
  - face-spy
  - peekyou.com
  - people search
  - breached data (breach.vip)

 After that open image in new tab and save or drag it into facecheck.id and compare (as mentioned earlier on step 1)